Botanical Name: Momordica charantia

 Plant Part Used: Fruit

 Processing Method: Extraction

 Belonging to the family of Cucurbitaceae, Bitter melon is also known as bitter gourd and balsam pear.
 Originated in Africa, it is well known for its bitter taste.
 Charantin, momordicine, p-insulin, saponin, triterpene, proteid, steroid, alkaloid, lipid, and phenolic are active components present in bitter melon.
 It is rich in antioxidants, vitamins, and minerals.
-This product is soluble in water as well as ethanol.

 Note: Information contained herein is believed to be accurate and is offered in good faith for the benefit of the customer: Green Jeeva, LLC., however does not assume any liability or risk involved in the use of its products since the conditions of use are beyond our control.
 Nothing contained herein shall constitute an express or implied guarantee or warranty with respect to Green Jeeva, LLC’s or their use.